LILY-QML/LLY-GP/README.md

 ## Model Usage

+**LLY-GP** is a Quantum Machine Learning model that plays a crucial role in the development of future models within the **LILY Project**.
+It combines the gate properties of the **DML model** with a tokenizer, creating a robust foundation for future applications.
+This model acts as a precursor to the **GLLM model**, which leverages the properties of **GP** to function like a Large Language Model (LLM).

-The **LLY-GP** model is designed to optimize the recognition and assignment of languages.
-It plays a crucial role in the development of language-sensitive applications and systems based on quantum-based technologies.
+By integrating these innovative techniques, **LLY-GP** significantly enhances the efficiency and performance of language models.
+With its ability to merge quantum mechanics and machine learning, **LLY-GP** is set to play a central role in the development of new quantum-based applications and systems.

 ## Functionality